-The system of Key Risk Indicators ensures early recognition of risks and prepares proposals for suitable countermeasures.
+In 2017 ERGO has elaborated a system of Key Risk Indicators that ensures early recognition of risks and prepares proposals for suitable countermeasures.
 Key Risk Indicators focus on risks that could have a sizeable adverse impact on the business or the company and are reported to the Management Board quarterly.